Korea Customs Service Releases Export and Import Status for January 1?20

 Ministry of Trade: "Focusing Efforts on Achieving 700 Billion Dollars in Exports for Second Consecutive Year"

-As of January 20, exports had increased by nearly 15% compared to the same period last year.
-Strong performance in the semiconductor sector drove the overall export results.
-The government expects the upward trend in exports, which began in June of last year, to continue for eight consecutive months through this month.
+As of the 20th of this month, exports have increased by nearly 15% compared to the same period last year.
+Robust performance in the semiconductor sector has driven overall export results.
+The government expects the export growth trend, which began in June of last year, to continue for eight consecutive months through this month.

-According to the "Export and Import Status for January 1-20 (Preliminary)" released by the Korea Customs Service on January 21, export value reached 36.4 billion dollars, a 14.9% increase from the same period last year.
-This surpassed the previous record of 34.6 billion dollars set during January 1-20, 2022, marking a new all-time high.
+According to the “Export and Import Status for January 1-20 (Provisional)” released by the Korea Customs Service on the 21st, export value reached 36.4 billion dollars, up 14.9% from the same period last year.
+This surpasses the previous record of 34.6 billion dollars set during January 1-20, 2022, marking a new all-time high.

-The number of business days stood at 14.5, unchanged from the same period last year.
-Taking this into account, the average daily export value also increased by 14.9%, reaching 2.51 billion dollars.
+The number of business days was 14.5, the same as the previous year.
+Considering this, the average daily export value also rose by 14.9% to 2.51 billion dollars.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.